 Creating and Loading a Form into ODK Survey

-App- designer has a structure that is critical for the ODK XLSX Converter to “find” things correctly.
-Within app-designer there are

-Below are the steps to create a new form from the exampleForm:
+Application Designer has a structure that is critical for the ODK XLSX Converter to “find” things correctly.
+Within app-designer there are folders such as forms and tables that correspond to a survey.
+Below are the steps to create your directory and a new form from the exampleForm:

 Within the Application Designer's folder, create the following directory structure app/config/tables/your_table_id/forms/your_table_id/